saimanikumar/Task_Master/README.md

 ## Description

-Task Master is built using Kotlin and is designed to streamline task management, prioritization, and categorization, ensuring you stay on top of your commitments.
+Task Master is built using Kotlin and is designed to streamline task management, prioritization, and categorization.

 ## Screenshots